Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Monteagudo de las Vicarías

-We continue to Monteagudo de las Vicarías, where its medieval castle, narrow streets and reservoir show us a town with an imposing defensive past.
-Its walls and its fortified church reflect centuries of history in a natural environment that invites to be explored calmly.
+Monteagudo de las Vicarías, where its medieval castle, narrow streets, and reservoir reveal a town with an impressive defensive history.
+Its city walls and fortified church reflect centuries of history in a natural setting that invites visitors to explore it at a leisurely pace.

 Berlanga de Duero